Connect with others who understand.

 • Shea butter

-One member of MyLupusTeam described their skin care regimen during lupus flare-ups.
 “I wash with a shea butter soap.
 Pat dry.
-Then slather on aloe vera gel all over my body (even on areas not affected by a rash), and allow it to soak in,” they explained.
-“This is followed by a shea butter body cream.
-After that soaks in, I follow up with 100 percent emu oil (a little goes a long way) — one or two drops cover my entire body.”
+Then slather on aloe vera gel all over my body (even on areas not affected by a rash), and allow it to soak in.
+This is followed by a shea butter body cream.
+After that soaks in, I follow up with 100 percent emu oil.
+A little goes a long way — one or two drops cover my entire body.”

-6. Keep Up With Your Dermatologist
+6. Keep Up With Your Doctor

 A MyLupusTeam Member